← Back to The Evidence

 The Text

 The setting is Israel's exile.
 God has scattered His people for their covenant unfaithfulness.
 But He has not abandoned them.
-Through Ezekiel, He speaks words of restoration that would later become the theological foundation for the doctrine of regeneration itself.
+Through Ezekiel, He speaks words of restoration that would later become the theological foundation for the truth of regeneration itself.
 These are not words of offer or suggestion.
 These are words of divine decree.

 What makes Ezekiel 36:26-27 so theologically revolutionary is that God does not address the condition of the heart problem through human effort.
 He addresses it by destroying the problem and replacing it.
 The heart of stone is not improved.
 It is removed.
 And a new heart—a heart of flesh, capable of obedience—is given in its place.
 And this heart comes with a gift that ensures obedience: God's own Spirit.

-"And I will give you a new heart, and a new spirit I will put within you.
-And I will remove the heart of stone from your flesh and give you a heart of flesh.
-And I will put my Spirit within you, and cause you to walk in my statutes and be careful to obey my rules."
+"I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
+And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws."

-— Ezekiel 36:26-27 (ESV)
+— Ezekiel 36:26-27 (NIV)

-Read the verbs.
-"I will give."
-"I will put."
-"I will remove."
-"I will give."
-"I will put."
-"I will cause."
 Every single verb in this passage is a first-person future form spoken by God Himself.
 God is the sole actor.
 Humanity is the passive recipient.
-And the result is predetermined: you will walk in God's statutes, and you will obey His rules.
+The result is predetermined: you will walk in God's statutes, and you will obey His rules.
 Not because you will yourself to do so.
 Because God has put His Spirit within you.

 Hebrew Deep Dive